opencaesar/opencaesar.github.io/index.md

 CAESAR enables the creation, analysis and sustainment of system architectures through the use of architecture descriptions.
 A conceptual model of architecture description is first established using a set of vocabularies to codify the conventions and common practices of architecture description based on a given methodology.
 Then, the architecture of a system is described and analyzed based on that conceptual model.

 CAESAR represents both the conceptual model and architecture descriptions using a set of ontologies expressed in the Ontology Modeling Language (OML).
 OML is a domain-specific language that facilitates expressing system architecture descriptions using the W3C standard Web Ontology Language (OWL).
-OML provides several benefits such as modular organization, expressive syntax, formal semantics, tool-neutrality, a query language, several sets of APIs, several exvhange formats, and several IDEs.
+OML provides several benefits such as modular organization, expressive syntax, formal semantics (Description Logic), tool-neutrality, a query language, several sets of APIs, several exvhange formats, and several IDEs.
 For more information on OML, visit the OML project page.

 ### Information Authoring